naeayedea/keith/README.md

     echo: bot will repeat anything passed to it via the command - only for users with higher access level
     invite: command to create bot invite now added - don't know why it was left so late
     servericon: similar to avatar but for servers
+    otd: will display a small selection of events that happened on this day in history
+    banner: retrieve users banner image/gif
+    servericon: similar to avatar but for servers

 ### Improved Commands